NFL odds, lines, spreads, over/unders: Week 12 picks, predictions, best bets today

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

 There's a bit of symmetry with the Week 12 NFL odds as three games have a spread of a field goal or less, while three contests also have a double-digit NFL line.
-Amongst the former are Steelers vs. Bears (-2.5) and Jaguars vs. Cardinals (+2.5), while double-digit favorites to place Week 12 NFL bets on are Seattle (-13.5) versus Tennessee and Detroit (-10.5) versus the Giants.
+Amongst the former are Steelers vs. Bears (-2.5), with Aaron Rodgers (wrist) availability in questions, and Jaguars vs. Cardinals (+2.5), while double-digit favorites to place Week 12 NFL bets on are Seattle (-13.5) versus Tennessee and Detroit (-10.5) versus the Giants.
 However, it's a team that isn't even over .500 which is the biggest favorite on the Week 12 NFL schedule.

 Baltimore has won four straight to get back into the playoff picture, and they'll host the Jets on Sunday.
 The Ravens are at -13.5 to use in Week 12 NFL picks, and while double-digit favorites are 10-1 straight up this season, they are just 6-5 ATS.
 One of those games whose spread falls in between the aforementioned extremes is Chiefs vs. Colts, which has another .500 team in Kansas City as 3.5-point favorites over an 8-2 Colts squad coming off a bye.
 All of the updated Week 12 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 12 NFL picks now.